 This scenario shows the NPAC sending an Application Level Heartbeat Message to the SOA/LSMS.

 The NPAC SMS sends an M-EVENT-REPORT ApplicationLevelHeartbeat Request to the SOA/Local SMS that support this feature, after a configurable amount of time with no message traffic.
+For the XML interface, KALZ – KeepAlive.

 The SOA/Local SMS issues an M-EVENT-REPORT ApplicationLevelHeartbeat Response back to the NPAC SMS.
+For the XML interface, a synchronous acknowledgement is sent back, not a separate asynchronous reply.

 If the response in step 2 is not provided within the timeout period, the association is aborted by the NPAC SMS.